YaronWittenstein/Yaronwittenstein/content/post/train-your-own-neural-network/index.md

 <br/>
  - _Prove that √2 is an irrational number._
 <br/><br/>
-Why a _Pattern_? - The classic solution to the above is prove by contradiction.
+Why a _Pattern_? - The classic solution to the above is proved by contradiction.
-We assume there exists two natural numbers 𝜨 and 𝜧  having no common divisors such that 𝜨 / M = √2
+We assume there exist two natural numbers 𝜨 and 𝜧  having no common divisors such that 𝜨 / M = √2
 <br/>
-Building on top of this this - we'll eventually reach a dead-end to the assumption that 𝜨 and 𝜧  have no common divisors.
+Building on top of this - we'll eventually reach a dead-end to the assumption that 𝜨 and 𝜧  have no common divisors.
 <br/>
 ([click here for the full proof][root-2-proof]).
 <br/><br/>
-I see it as a _Pattern_ since I can imagine many Math problems that would require me to use a similar technique as we did here with 𝜨 and 𝜧 .
+I see it as a _Pattern_ since I can imagine many Math problems that would require me to use a similar technique as we did here with 𝜨 and 𝜧..

 * Chess
 <br/>